 Effective Concept Development

 Concept statements should be written in a manner that stresses the strategic benefits of any given concept vs. creative writing appeal.
-While the copywriting should be neither boring nor bland, it is important to distill the idea down to its primary reason-for-being.
-In fact, executional “ad copy” should be avoided, as it may oversell an idea that doesn’t really have any customer merit.
-Here is an example of a good, testable concept statement:
+While the copywriting should be neither boring nor bland, it is important to distill the idea down to its primary reason for being.
+In fact, “ad copy” should be avoided, as it may oversell an idea that doesn’t really have any customer merit.

-Using a concept like this, the moderator then probes for understanding, overall appeal, and differentiation.
-As concepts are narrowed, there is more time in later groups to probe deeper on phrasing and specific support points.
+Using benefit-based (vs. creative-based) concepts, the moderator then probes for understanding, overall appeal, and differentiation.
+As concepts are narrowed, there is more time in later groups to probe deeper into phrasing and specific support points.